jamesmosier/jamez14.github.io/blog/_posts/2015-09-20-angular-vs.md

 **Note:** Pay attention to ensure the `_ViewStart.cshtml` file doesn't pop back up in the Views folder as we go along, when creating new controllers Visual Studio seems to regenerate this file.

 ### RouteConfig.cs
-One of the most important files and bits of code that might not be the prettiest is the `RouteConfig.cs` which would typically handle our MVC routing without us making any changes to it.
+One of the most important files and bits of code that might not be the prettiest is the `RouteConfig.cs` which would typically handle our MVC routing without making any changes to it.
 In this case, we create a new `MapRoute` called *API* which we can use to make `$http` requests in our AngularJS app to our MVC controller and return a `JsonResult`.
-The second `MapRoute` is an edited version of the default, with the major change being the URL which I changed to `"{*url}"` which will capture all requests (not prefixed with `/api`) and will hit our Home/Index controller action and kick off our application by returning the `Home/Index.cshtml` view which is our layout.
+The second `MapRoute` is an edited version of the default, with the major change being the URL which I changed to `"{*url}"` which will capture all requests (not prefixed with `/api`) and will hit our Home/Index controller action and kick start our application by returning the `Home/Index.cshtml` view which is our layout.

 {% highlight csharp %}
 public class RouteConfig